slxmmy999/ChatGPT-Mobile/README.md

     - Download the credentials.json file.
     - Place the credentials.json file in the root folder of the cloned repository.

-4. **Create an application specific password for Gmail and use it to define the variable `gmail_password` in `setup.py`.
+4. **Create an application specific password for Gmail.
 Please follow the steps below to create an application-specific password:**
+It is recommended that you create a seperate Google account for this as it can cause clutter in a primary Gmail account
     - Go to your Gmail account settings.
     - Navigate to the Security tab.
     - Enable 2-Step Verification if not already enabled.